lucascvidal/wpp-chrome-extension/README.md

 ## Usage

-Visit https://web.whatsapp.com and click on the 2x button to the side of the MORE OPTIONS (three vertical dots) button.
+Visit https://web.whatsapp.com, authenticate and then click on the 2x button to the side of the MORE OPTIONS (three vertical dots) button.
 That's it.

+# What I Learned

+I had never developed a Google Chrome extension before, so this was my first time doing so.
+I learned how to structure a manifest file, how to manipulate audio playback rates and how to load an unpacked extension into Google Chrome.